-The Lewis research group specializes in unraveling complex metabolic networks using high resolution mass spectrometry and multidimensional nuclear magnetic resonance spectroscopy.
-This metabolomics approach allows us to interrogate representative metabolites from most central carbon metabolism pathways, measure pathway fluxes using isotope-labeled precursors, and identify novel metabolites.
-Moreover, we recently developed a specialized technique for interrogating complete proteolytic cascades.
+The Lewis Research Group specializes in unraveling complex metabolic networks using high resolution mass spectrometry and multidimensional nuclear magnetic resonance spectroscopy.
+This metabolomics approach allows us to interrogate representative metabolites from most central carbon metabolism pathways, measure pathway fluxes using isotope-labeled precursors and identify novel metabolites.
+We have developed a specialized technique for interrogating complete proteolytic cascades.
 This analytical approach allows the molecular details of pathways to be uncovered and provides quantitative feedback on the impact of human and pathogen interactions and metabolism.
-We are actively developing a suite of new chemistry, spectroscopic, and computation strategies for extending our ability to unravel the complex metabolic interactions that occur during infections.
+We are actively developing a suite of new chemistry, spectroscopic and computation strategies for extending our ability to unravel the complex metabolic interactions that occur during infections.

 Malaria is thought to have killed more people throughout time than any other disease.
 Today, more than 500 million people suffer from this parasitic infection and a million people die annually.
 The malaria parasite lives for part of its lifecycle inside the human red blood cell, where in digests 80% of the hemoglobin over the course of its 48-hour intraerythrocytic development.
 Although the parasite’s hemoglobin metabolism has been studied intensively—and is an obvious drug target for controlling infections—surprisingly little is known about how this process works in live parasites.
 Our group is harnessing our new digestomics analytical strategy to unravel this complex metabolic process.
 Our hope is that a detailed map of this essential process may lead to new generation of antimalarial therapies.